godotengine/godot-docs/classes/class_image.rst

 - void **lock** **(** **)**

-Locks the data for writing access.
+Locks the data for reading and writing access.
+Sends an error to the console if the image is not locked when reading or writing a pixel.

 .. _class_Image_method_normalmap_to_xy: